osteele/sitters.server/README.md

 ## Running

-Run the web server and workers:
+Run the web server and workers; reload when any file changes:

-    coffee server.coffee
+    nodemon

 Run a simulated client in another terminal: